,br>

 COLONEL: I hope he breaks a leg.

 LIEUTENANT: He's doing a good job of running with it.
-Why didn't you shoot?
+Why didn't

 COLONEL: And splatter our nice white wall?
-Besides, my best suit was in the closet.
+Besides, my best suit

 LIEUTENANT: Oh well, we'll shake him down later.